Volcano Photography - Beginners Guide

 Safety Issues

 Clearly, volcanoes are potentially dangerous.
 You should be aware of volcanic hazards and make sure you get reliable local advice before approaching a volcano.
 Please do not ignore warnings and unnecessarily put yourself in danger.
 If necessary, just use a longer lense.
-I am not a trained volcanologist, so please dont ask me how close you should go.
+It may be better to be further away anyway since you probably wont get much of an overview shot standing right at the base of a high eruption column.
+Please dont ask me how close you should go as I can not give advice for liability reasons.
+If you follow a volcanologists advice you will most likely need a very long lense, since they understandably have to err on the side of caution.

 Photovolcanica Full Index